leg0ushque/dotnet-adv-26/README.md

 dotnet test
 ```

 **Important**: Integration tests won't work without Docker Compose running.
 MongoDB needs to be at `localhost:27017`.
+Please, check settings.json for correctness (example file is provided)

 ## What This Project Does